 - Catherine received support from her husband to enroll Tim in a private school with the hope Tim would improve with the extra one on one attention.
 Although there was some financial stress for this family, Henry was fortunate enough to have a good job to pay for Tim’s expensive needed special care.

-- Catherine read and studied about mental illness trying to understand Tim’s mental health challenges and how she could support him best.
+- Catherine read and studied mental illness trying to understand Tim’s mental health challenges and how she could support him best.

 - Catherine was loving and patient